What is greentraveller.co.uk?

-We also run the award-winning greentraveller.co.uk (see below), a website for travellers wishing to minimise their carbon footprint.
-Greentraveller.co.uk features hundreds of eco-friendly places to stay and fantastic holidays that can be conveniently reached by bike, public transport, train or ferry.
+A website that features hundreds of eco-friendly places to stay and fab holidays that can be conveniently reached by bike, public transport, train or ferry.
+We also try to link these up with a range of things to do in the local area, including:

-Our team of leading travel writers also contribute to our award-winning blog (we won the British Travel Press Travel Editors' Green Award 2009), which is packed with the latest green travel news and tips on where to find good deals and special offers.
+Our team of leading travel writers also contribute to our award-winning blog, which is packed with the latest green travel news and tips on where to find good deals and special offers.
 If you need help finding your way around the site, see our quick tour of greentraveller.co.uk.

 What is green travel?

 Let's face it, few holidays are 100% green.
 Most trips involve taking some form of motorised transport and unavoidably contribute to carbon emissions.
 Greentraveller shows how you can plan a holiday that keeps these emissions down to a minimum.
 If it wasn't such a mouthful, we'd name the site: greener traveller.